-We are putting a great deal of focus and commitment into building an inclusive culture at Canon UK and continuing our efforts to achieve gender diversity across our organisation, with an ambition to close the gap further.
-We are pleased to see this is already making a difference, with a reduction in the median pay gap and bonus pay gap in 2021 compared to 2020.
+We continue to put a great deal of focus and commitment into building an inclusive culture at Canon UK including our efforts to achieve gender diversity across our organisation, with an ambition to close the gap further.
+We are pleased to see this is already making a difference, with a reduction in the median pay gap and median bonus pay gap in 2022 compared to 2021.
 As previously mentioned, this is largely due to the types of roles men and women in our industry and organisation fulfil.

-Any gender pay gap tells us there is still work to do, and in 2022 we will be continuing to implement our action plans on building an inclusive culture.
-We have membership with Inclusive Companies with the aim of becoming an Inclusive Top 50 Employer by the end of 2023.
+Any gender pay gap tells us there is still work to do, and in 2023 we will be continuing to implement our action plans on building an inclusive culture.
 Priorities for this year, some of which are a continuation from 2021, include:

-- Working on building our Inclusion Employee Network and activities; in 2021 we celebrated several events including Pride, Black Inclusion Week, National Inclusion Week, Mental Health Awareness, International Women's Day.
-We will continue to take an intersectional approach in fostering an inclusive environment.
-57% of our inclusion ambassadors are women: - Mandating Conscious Inclusion training for all managers of which 80% in 2021 have already completed - Running Safe Space conversations to help shape our inclusive culture strategy and action plans; there is a strong focus on women in Canon to better understand their experiences.
-Themes from the sessions were shared with our Executive Leadership team. - Providing managers with training that increases awareness and offers practical advice on menopause and how they can best support their team.
-As part of our wellbeing offering, we're also providing 3 bitesize awareness sessions across the company and coaching women to help create their own blueprint for managing menopause; - · Reviewing our recruitment approach; - Auditing our people and inclusion policies; - And further developing our data and analytics to measure progress.
+- Continuing the work with our Inclusion Employee Networks, where we have a clear action plan in place for 2023.
+In 2022 we celebrated several events including Pride Month, Black Inclusion Week, Black History Month, Race Equality Week, National Inclusion Week, Mental Health Awareness, International Women's Day.
+We will continue to take an intersectional approach in fostering an inclusive environment as seen in our Employee Inclusion Network.
+64% of our inclusion ambassadors are women and 33% of our Network Leads are women; - All our managers and team leaders have attended mandatory conscious inclusion training which is now being rolled out to the remaining employees - Providing managers with training that increases awareness and offers practical advice on menopause and how they can best support their team.
+As part of our wellbeing offering, we also provided 3 bitesize awareness sessions across the company and coaching women to help create their own blueprint for managing menopause; - Reviewing our recruitment approach and implementing actions to improve our attraction and selection;